Court of the Lord Lyon: Punishment

 The Lyon Court, like all Scottish courts has a public prosecutor; styled 'Procurator Fiscal to Lyon Court', who is independently appointed by the Scottish Ministers.
 He raises proceedings, when necessary, against those who improperly usurp armorial bearings.
 The punishment for this offence is set out in several Scottish statutes acts.
 The court has the power to fine and to ensure items bearing the offending Arms are removed, destroyed or forfeited.
-In lieu of the financial interests of the Treasury, the High Court of Justiciary, will therefore sometimes regard cases brought by the Procurator Fiscal similarly to those of the Inland Revenue prosecution.
+In lieu of the financial interests of the Treasury, the High Court of Justiciary will therefore sometimes regard cases brought by the Procurator Fiscal similarly to those of the Inland Revenue.
 Accordingly, an armorial offender was viewed as sternly as any other evading national taxation.
 This is in contrast to the Court of Chivalry in England, which has similar powers to the Lyon Court, but is a civil court, and has met only once in the last 230 years, in 1954, and is unlikely to sit again unless for a substantial cause.

 Historically the punishment for the usurpation of arms were severe.
-In Acts dated 1592 and 1672, the Court was given the full power to fine and imprison offenders.
-In 1669 the Court was given the power to issue letters of horning.
+In the Lyon King of Arms Act 1592 and the Lyon King of Arms Act 1672, the court was given the full power to fine and imprison offenders.
+In the Lyon King of Arms Act 1669 the court was given the power to issue letters of horning.
 As well as the full power: to erase unwarranted arms, to 'dash them furth of' stained-glass windows and to break unwarranted seals.
 Where the cases involve forfeiture, the Court could grant a warrant for the seizure of movable goods and gear where unwarranted arms are found.

 Judges and office holders

 Officers of the Lyon Court

 The only judge of the Lyon Court is the Lord Lyon King of Arms.
 The Lord Lyon is part of the judiciary of Scotland but is not subject to the discipline of the Lord President of the Court of Session.
-The Lord President's power of discipline are outlined in the Judiciary and Courts (Scotland) Act 2008 and the Courts Reform (Scotland) Act 2014 – the Lord Lyon is included in neither Act.
-The administration of the Court is also separate from the Scottish Courts and Tribunals Service.
+The Lord President's powers of discipline are outlined in the Judiciary and Courts (Scotland) Act 2008 and the Courts Reform (Scotland) Act 2014 – the Lord Lyon is included in neither act.
+The administration of the court is also separate from the Scottish Courts and Tribunals Service.

 The other officers of the Lyon Court are the Lyon Clerk and Keeper of the Records whose appointments are made by royal sign-manual, and the Procurator Fiscal who is independently appointed by the Scottish Ministers.
 Both officers are registered in The Edinburgh Gazette.
 There is also a Macer to the Lord Lyon who is a senior Messenger-at-Arms.
-The Macer appears when the Court is sitting in public and when Proclamations are made by the Lord Lyon.
+The Macer appears when the court is sitting in public and when proclamations are made by the Lord Lyon.